-Chief Operating Officer (COO)
+Chief Operating Officer (COO) or designee

 - Acting as the Facility Manager for the Laboratory.
-This individual, with input from the Chief Safety Officer (CSO), will make the final decision as to whether an incident is a reportable occurrence. - Notifying the DOE-Fermi Site Office (FSO) of reportable occurrences and providing the FSO Manager a copy of the notification report. - Coordinating activities when multiple divisions/sections are involved. - Assuring the occurrence reports are placed into the DOE occurrence report database in a timely manner. - Determining need for formal investigations and reports. - Approving final investigation reports. - Reviewing corrective actions as reports are submitted to DOE. - Ensuring all corrective actions are tracked to closure.
+This individual, with input from the Chief Safety Officer (CSO), will make the final decision as to whether an incident is a reportable occurrence. - Notifying the DOE-Fermi Site Office (FSO) of reportable occurrences and ensuring the FSO Manager is provided a copy of the notification report. - Coordinating activities when multiple directorates/divisions/projects are involved. - Assuring the occurrence reports are placed into the DOE occurrence report database in a timely manner. - Approving notification and final reports. - Reviewing corrective actions as reports are submitted to DOE. - Ensuring all corrective actions are tracked to closure.